 - Meet all admission requirements to the Nursing Program.

-- Any requirements as determined by the Department.
+- Additional requirements as determined by the Department.

 - LPN to RN Transition students only: graduated from Medgar Evers College PN program and passed the NCLEX-PN.